AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/additionalResources/questionsForDiscussion/qfd-class-2.md

 - [ ] How does understanding the DOM tree help us with accessing child/parent/sibling relationships?
 - [ ] What values should we use with our elements to size them best?
 - [ ] How do we find the answers to these questions?

+## Self Motivation

+- [ ] What are the 4 Cs of self-motivation?
+- [ ] Why are you motivated?
+Why are you in this class?
+- [ ] Why do you need a LinkedIn?
+And what are some good practices you found in your readings?
+- [ ] Have you shared your LinkedIn account with the class on rocketChat?
+Do it NOW!
+- [ ] What does it mean to network?
+What are you really doing?
+Why is this important?
+- [ ] How do you go about networking?
+How do you approach people?
+What do you say?
+- [ ] What do you struggle with when talking with people?